material-foundation/material-internationalization-ios/README.md

 ## Usage

-See MDCInternationalizationExample for an example of how to use this functionality.
+See Examples/Flags for an example of how to use this functionality.

 ## License